-The buying of new homes in St. Augustine, Jacksonville and surrounding areas, follows the same process that all home buyers use to buy an existing property.
+The buying of new homes in St. Augustine, Palm Coast, Jacksonville and surrounding areas, follows the same process that all home buyers use to buy an existing property.
 However, new construction has some important aspects.

 It will also be necessary to know the length of the build, materials used, the schedule and other options for a warranty or a guarantee based upon the information provided in your contract.
 You may also choose upgrades at some point during a project.